The small business no-nonsense guide to GDPR

 If you recall back to the section in this guide titled “Thinking about your current data processing”, we went through how to do a data audit of your current data processing system and provided you with a template “The Controller data processing documentation template” with which to record all your data processing activities.

-That’s what documenting your data processing is in a nutshell: It’s filling in that template.
+In a nutshell, that’s what documenting your data processing is: It’s filling in that template.
 As we covered in that section, and the template demonstrated, you must document the following things:

 - The name and contact details of your organisation and where applicable, of other controllers, your representative and your data protection officer.